FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 I have a hard time not thinking about Leatherman when it comes to holiday gift guides.
 We went to a holiday gathering where there was a gift exchange that was turned into a game, and since we were first timers, we decided that it was best to get one gift that was very feminine and one that was for the guys or the outdoorsy girl.
-Well, the Leatherman we got for under $40 was the most sought-after gift in the game!
+Well, the Leatherman we got was the most sought-after gift in the game!

 There are other brands that are great too but I don’t have as much experience with them.

 The Wingman is a good choice because it offers a lot of basic tools without being very bulky or loading you down with tools you never really use.
 This version of Leatherman is a great starter multi-tool and suitable for everyday carry.
 I have said it before that I think a lot of multi-tools have too much going on and thus cost a lot.
 This is a great gift for stuffing in a tactical stocking with some other treats.